Prosdino95/SOFTWARE-ENGINEERING-2/RASD.rst

    #) The App with the support of external API can calculate an Extimation time of arrival for a specified 'Best Route'.

- 4 *Let the User choose a route from the list of "Best Route" provided by the algorithm*
+ 4 *Let the User choose a route from the list of routes provided by the algorithm*

    #) The App must provide a grphical list in which are presented all the possible 'Best Routes' and details of the itinerary.

-   #) The App must wait a choice of the User to save the 'Best route' for the specified 'Event'.
+   #) The App must wait a choice of the User to save the route for the specified 'Event'.

  5 *Let the User modify the "Best Route" adding 'Costraint' for 'Intermidiate Locations', preferred 'Vehicle', max distance with a specified 'Vehicle' or max time on a specified 'Vehicle'.*